Blog > Making of Mud Cells>

 ⛰︎Here, we will take you through the mud cell making experiments we have done so far.
 Artist Sunjoo Lee is leading the thread of Microbial Fuel Cells and Earth Battery makings.

 ⛰︎Once Sunjoo Lee dreamed of a tree and a computer all merged together, forming one body and functioning as one body.
 In her imagination, the tree’s roots were all tangled up with the inner part of the computer, behind the screen, where the tree’s veins would be feeding the computer with energy.
-After a few years, Sunjoo found a nice way to make a real-life functioning hybrid of electronics and nature, which are the mud-based power cells.
+After a few years, Sunjoo found an interesting way to make a real-life functioning hybrid of electronics and natural ecosystems, which are the mud-based power cells.

 ⛰︎The mud generates small amount of electricity, and an energy harvesting circuit can save this small current into a capacitor or a battery.
-After about a few hours to few days, the amount of energy builds up to a sufficient amount, to make an electronic device such as an arduino run for a short amount of time.
+After about a few minutes to a few hours, the amount of energy builds up to a sufficient amount to make an electronic device such as an arduino run for a short amount of time.

 ⛰︎ There are two ways of making electricity with mud and electrodes - The earth battery and the microbial fuel cell.
 The microbial fuel cell is what the team of Tree-001 is the most busy with.
 The microbial fuel cell harnesses the anaerobic respiration of bacteria living in the mud to gain electrons.
 The more food there is in the mud for the bacteria, and the more diverse species of anaerobic bacteria are there in the mud, the more power it produces.

-⛰︎We learn everything ourselves by looking up the knowledge from websites, videos and and scientific papers, and modifying the methods to what we can achieve in our atelier, and we try them out.
+⛰︎We’ve been teaching ourselves by looking up the knowledge from websites, videos and and scientific papers, and modifying the methods to what we can achieve in our studio.

 one example of how microbial fuel cells work

 〰This is the diagram of how the microbial fuel cell works.
 It uses two of the same material of electrodes unlike earth battery.
-The cathode and anode are both conductive, porous materials.
-We use carbon felt or activated carbon for this.
+The cathode and anode are both conductive, non-corrosive, and porous materials.
+We used carbon felt or stainless steel wool for this.

 ☀︎Before we understood exactly how to make microbial fuel cells, we were mostly making earth batteries, which uses the chemical reaction between the zinc and the wet soil to produce electrons.
-This needs two different types of metal as electrodes.
+This needs two different types of corrosive metals as electrodes.

 ☀︎The image is the earth battery we made the first time.
 We could harvest the energy coming from the cells and charge a small lipo battery over a few days.

-𓇼As we started to understand more the working principles of the microbial fuel cells, Sunjoo went around the city of Eindhoven to collect mud from wetlands, from the bottom of the water, in search of the right microorganisms
+𓇼As we started to understand more of the working principles of the microbial fuel cells, Sunjoo went around the city of Eindhoven to collect mud from wetlands, from the bottom of the water, in search of the electricity-producing microorganisms.

-𓇼With the help of many students of Design Academy Eindhoven, Sunjoo collected different samples from different spots of Eindhoven.
+𓇼With the help of many students of Design Academy Eindhoven, Sunjoo collected different samples of wetland soil from different spots of Eindhoven.

 ⚡︎The different spots of wetlands had different kinds of mud.
 Some sandy, some more muddy, some silky, some more smelly than others...
 Some had greyish color, some very dark as black, and the most had the muddy brown color.